a327ex/windfield/docs/README.md

 #### `:addCollisionClass(collision_class_name, collision_class)`

 Adds a new collision class to the world.
 Collision classes are attached to colliders and define collider behavior in terms of which ones will be physically ignored and which ones will generate collision events between each other.
 All collision classes must be added **before** any collider is created.
 After all collision classes are added `collisionClassesSet` must be called once.
+If `world.explicit_collision_events` is set to false (the default setting) then `enter`, `exit`, `pre` and `post` settings don't need to be specified (those events will be generated automatically for all existing collision classes).

 ```lua
 physics_world:addCollisionClass('Player', {